BDC Hamburger Icon

 Open row

-Offering a great benefits package for employees helps businesses retain talent.
+Offering a great employee benefits package helps businesses retain talent and boost employee engagement.
 But how can business owners save money when employer health insurance costs are soaring?
-One option that employers often overlook is a Section 125 plan (sometimes known as a “cafeteria plan”).
-Before you put together your benefits package, you should understand the definition of a Section 125 plan, when it can benefit your company and how you can start one.
+One often-overlooked option is a Section 125 plan, sometimes known as a “cafeteria plan.”

 What is a Section 125 plan (cafeteria plan)?

-As with most employee benefit plans, there is no obligation to participate in a Section 125 plan.
-Some employees may forego Section 125 plans in favor of standard cash wages.
-However, for many employees, setting aside money before taxes are taken out is preferable.
+As with most employee benefit plans, participation in a Section 125 plan is optional.
+Some employees may opt out and simply receive their full taxable wages instead.
+However, for many employees, setting aside money before taxes are deducted is the more advantageous choice.

 How does a Section 125 plan work?

-Although taxes are not levied on these wages, you still must report them on your employees’ W-2 forms.
-For example, if you set aside $1,000 of an employee’s salary toward a Section 125 benefit during a plan year, you must report that amount on Box 10 of the employee’s Form W-2.
+Although taxes are not levied on these wages, employers must document them using the appropriate tax and payroll forms, including reporting them on their employees’ W-2 forms.
+For example, if you set aside $1,000 of an employee’s salary toward a Section 125 benefit during a plan year, that amount would reduce their taxable wages reported in Box 1 of Form W-2.
+Some employers also report Section 125 deductions for informational purposes in Box 14, although this is optional.

 Section 125 plan pros and cons

-• Employees pay less in taxes: Employees will pay less in taxes because the money you funnel toward their Section 125 plans isn’t taxed as normal income.
+• Employees pay less in taxes: Employees pay less in taxes because the money allocated toward their Section 125 plans isn’t taxed as standard income.

 • Employees have more money for out-of-pocket expenses: If you put $5,000 aside for an employee’s Section 125 plan, that’s a tax-free $5,000 they can use to cover out-of-pocket expenses.
-If you paid out this sum as part of their regular salaries instead, they would lose some of this money (often a percentage in the double digits) to taxes.
+If you paid out this sum as part of their regular salary instead, they would lose a portion of it (often a percentage in the double digits) to taxes.

-Here are some of the drawbacks of Section 125 plans:
+However, there are also some drawbacks to consider with Section 125 plans:

-• There are setup fees: There is a cost for setting up Section 125 plans.
+• Section 125 plans have setup fees: Setting up Section 125 plans comes at a cost.
 In the short term, startups or businesses with cash flow problems might worry that setup fees are too high to justify starting a plan.
-However, in the long run, Section 125 employer tax savings can save you enough money to balance out your setup fees.
+However, in the long run, Section 125 employer tax savings can save them enough money to balance out setup fees.

-• Funds expire: Employees who opt into a Section 125 plan must use the money they’ve invested during the plan year; unused money does not roll over to the next plan year.
+• Section 125 plan funds expire: Employees who opt into a Section 125 plan must use the money they’ve invested during the plan year; unused money does not roll over to the next plan year.
 This introduces some risk to Section 125 plans.
-If the money that could have been part of a paycheck goes unused as part of the Section 125 plan, the employee may be worse off financially than without their Section 125 plan.
+If money that could have been part of a paycheck goes unused, the employee may end up worse off financially than if they had simply kept the full paycheck instead.

 Did You Know?Did you know